-Eating Out at Diners
+Eating Out at Mexican Diners

 Topics: Food and Drink

-The principal diners in Mexico are VIPS, Sanborns, TOKS and Wings.
+The principal restaurant diners in Mexico are VIPS, Sanborns, TOKS and Wings.
 They are owned and run by major retail groups and are often situated next to, or inside, retail centers.
 They have outlets in most major towns and cities, and Wings may also be found at several of Mexico’s airports.

 Wings diners are most often found in shopping centers as well as airports across Mexico.
 Wings is part of a retail group that owns a number of popular contemporary Mexican restaurants.
 Some of the Wings diners also have an adjoining bar named El Baron Rojo.
-Like all the other diners, Wings offers an ample range of Mexican and international food dishes to suit most tastes, including vegetarian options.
+Like all the other restaurant diners, Wings offers an ample range of Mexican and international food dishes to suit most tastes, including vegetarian options.